uwspstar/FullStack/GIt/command-line.md

 // change directory
 $ cd video

-// current user root directory
+// back to current user root directory
 $ cd ~

 // with space using \space